azoth-lang/azoth.language.reference/src/class-initializers.md

 are declared using initializer declarations.

 Initializers may be either named or unnamed.
-An unnamed initializer is identified only by the type it constructs and the types of its parameters.
+An unnamed initializer is identified only by the type it initializes and the types of its parameters.
 A named initializer also has a name, similar to a method name.
 Just like methods, named initializers may be overloaded based on the number and type of parameters.